AguaClara/Textbook/Hydraulics/Hydraulics_Intro.rst

 Sedimentation Tank Inlet Manifold
 ---------------------------------

-The port velocity for in inlet manifold diffusers is set by the slot width, the width of the sedimentation tank, and the upflow velocity in the sedimentation tank.
+The port velocity for inlet manifold diffusers is set by the slot width, the width of the sedimentation tank, and the upflow velocity in the sedimentation tank.
 From mass conservation we have

 .. math::
    :label: Sed_diffuser_mass_conserve